Jithin-caz/democracyBuilders/README.md

 ## Libraries used
 Library Name - Version
+1.Web3.js
+2.Solidity
+3.Metamask
+4.Truffle
+5.next.js,Express.js
+6.Prisma

 ## How to configure
-Instructions for setting up project
+main branch conatins frontend and master branch contains backend run npm i for frontend and yarn for backend to install necesssary packages

 ## How to Run
-Instructions for running
+npm start for frontend. yarn start:dev for backend

 ## How to contribute ?
-Features to implement
+1 step auth,